 The interviewer will close the interview with “Do you have any questions for me”.
 This is a chance for you to learn more about Columbia MBA program from the interviewer’s perspective.
 Ask a question that only an alumnus can answer.

 Recommended Download: F1GMAT's 2014-15 MBA Admission Interview Guide (The interview guide teaches you how to control first impression, improve likeability and fine tune answers according to the Interviewer's personality type.
-It also answers some of the toughest questions asked in MBA Admission interviews in Top MBA programs)
+It also answers some of the toughest questions asked in Top MBA Admission interviews)

 Tip 1: Don’t be nervous